rhdunn/xquery-intellij-plugin/README.md

 1. Context information (Alt+Q) for XQuery function declarations;
 1. Spellchecking support with bundle dictionaries with XPath, XQuery, and XSLT terms.

+The plugin also supports the following IntelliJ Ultimate features:
+1. Support displaying MarkLogic rewriter files in the Endpoints tool window;
+1. Support displaying EXQuery RESTXQ endpoints in the Endpoints tool window.

 -----